Conseils

 Blue (navy, duck, petrol)

-The orange and blue combination is a design classic that creates a chic yet balanced contrast.
-The deep blue soothes the orange's energy and brings a touch of serenity, ideal for cushions, a wall panel, or decorative objects.
+The combination of orange and blue is a classic design element that creates a chic and balanced contrast.
+The deep blue soothes the energy of the orange and brings a touch of serenity, ideal for cushions, a feature wall, or decorative objects.

 Green (fir, emerald, sage)

 Green is the complementary color to orange.
 This combination evokes nature and creates a rich and harmonious atmosphere.
-Sage green will bring a soft and soothing touch, while fir or emerald green will lend a more luxurious look.
+Sage green will bring a soft and soothing touch, while fir green or emerald will lend a more luxurious feel.

 Gold, brass, copper